Sinova/Collisions/README.md

 Bounding Volume Padding
 ===============================================================================

 When bodies move around within a collision system, the internal BVH needs to be updated.
 Specifically, the body needs to be removed from the BVH and reinserted.
 This is one of the most costly operations in maintaining a BVH.
 In general, most projects won't need to worry about this unless they are dealing with thousands of moving bodies at once.
 In these cases, it can *sometimes* be beneficial to "pad" the bounding volumes of each body so that they don't need to be removed and reinserted if they haven't changed position too much.
-In essence, padding the bounding volume allows "breathing room" for the body within it to move around.
+In other words, padding the bounding volume allows "breathing room" for the body within it to move around without needing to be updated.

 The tradeoff is that the slightly larger bounding volumes can trigger more false-positives during the broad-phase `potentials()` search.
 While the narrow phase will ultimately rule these out using Axis Aligned Bounding Box tests, putting too much padding on bodies that are crowded can lead to too many false positives and a diminishing return in performance.
 It is up to the developer to determine how much padding each body will need based on how much it can move within a single frame and how crowded the bodies in the system are.